 No more STK bundles and webapps

 We no longer provide STK-based webapps and bundles.
-Standard Templating Kit (STK) was deprecated on September 15, 2017 and will reach end of life on December 31, 2018.
+The Standard Templating Kit (STK) was deprecated on September 15, 2017, reaching the end of life on December 31, 2018.

-The replacement for STK is Magnolia Templating Kit (MTK).
+The replacement for STK is Magnolia Templating Kit (MTK), first released with Magnolia 5.4 on July 3, 2015.
 MTK is quicker to learn than STK and requires fewer skills.
 MTK is aimed at the increasing number of front-end developers who looked for something leaner and less time-consuming.
 MTE is front-end framework agnostic, which means you can integrate it with any modern framework such as Bootstrap or Foundation.

 If you still rely on STK, see how to create a custom webapp with STK modules yourself.